We've rebranded! Welcome to Flash Apps by Fluorescent (Formerly Obsidian)

 Showcase seasonal items

 I don’t know about you, but when I go through a checkout line with seasonal decor, scented candles, or hand soap, I’m sold.
-Seasonal items are one of the best choices for your checkout and impulse displays because they tap into that sense of urgency — seasonal products are inherently available for a limited time.
+Seasonal items are one of the best choices for your checkout and cross-sells block because they tap into that sense of urgency — seasonal products are inherently available for a limited time.

-Choosing to showcase seasonal impulse items also makes it easy to switch up your set of impulse items, which is key to getting sales from repeat customers who may have seen your set of impulse items multiple times.
+Choosing to showcase seasonal items also makes it easy to switch up your set of cross-sell items, which is key to getting sales from repeat customers who may have seen your set of cross-sells multiple times.

 Anticipate your customers’ needs